base-jumper/base-jumper/docs/circuits/Encoder.md

 int32_t get_speed()
 ```
 *Get speed measurement.*
-Valid only when mode is set to `Mode_Speed`.
+Valid only when mode is set to `Mode::Speed`.
 Result is in counts per second, where counts may be a multiple of the encoders pulses per revolution (ppr).
 Positive values indicate rotation in the clockwise direction.
 Negative values indicate rotation in the counter-clockwise direction.